DevenMarrero/PassManager/README.md

 # PassManager

+This project is planned to be rewritten in React and integrated into a mobile app

 ## Description
 Python code for a sever-run password manager that can be accessed from anywhere.
 Supports multiple users and all passwords are encrypted.